Frequently Asked Questions

 - 1.6 million square feet of academic and research/innovation space, affording technology transfer between companies and SDSU researchers;

-- More than 80 acres of open space with a River Park, athletic and recreational fields, and more than 4 miles of hiking and biking trails;
+- More than 80 acres of open space with a river park, athletic and recreational fields, and more than 4 miles of hiking and biking trails;

 - Approximately 4,600 residential units, including student, faculty, and staff housing, as well as, affordable, workforce, and market-rate housing;